HOW TO BUDGET FOR CHRISTMAS

 What is a Christmas Fund

-A Christmas Fund is a savings account that you open for funding your Christmas Budget.
+A Christmas Fund is a sinking fund.
+It can be a savings account that you open for funding your Christmas Budget.
 You put in money into this account each month.
 This will ensure that you are not tempted to spend this money for other purposes.

 This is where you actually deposit money each month and watch it grow.
 This is where you withdraw from when it is time to go gift shopping.